magoo/risk-measurement/content/en/docs/intro/scenarios.md

 2. We don't disclose an incident next year.
 3. Other

-This would allow you to continue judgement under difficult to imagine circumstances.
+This would allow you to continue judgment under difficult to imagine circumstances.
 Additionally, decisions can reverse.
 Write defensible scenarios that mitigate flip-flopping of an outcome.

 Perhaps the regulator decides that the incident does not qualify as an incident, and there is a desire to retroactively invalidate the scenario.